Aqui1983/Module_12_Activities/12.3 Activity_files/02-Stu_Do_Hypothetical_Models/README.md

 2. Doctors want an objective second opinion on imaging results—predict whether an MRI shows cancerous growth.
 Precision

 3. Farmers want improved weather forecasts—predict whether it will rain the next day.
-Accuracy
+F1

 4. A venture capital firm wants to optimize its investments—predict whether a company will undertake an IPO in the next 12 months.
 Recall